leogiovanni/angular-8/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## How to run
-To run is necessary nodejs.

 1. Run: ng install
 2. Run: ng serve

 # How to build qa
-ng build --configuration qa
+- ng build --configuration qa

-# or
-npm run build-qa
+- ou npm run build-qa

 # How to build prod
 ng build --prod

 # How to build and create docker container
-npm run docker
+- npm run docker
-npm run docker-qa
+- npm run docker-qa
-npm run docker-prod
+- npm run docker-prod

 ## Online APP deployed in HEROKU